rhysmoggs/ms3-final-cocktails/README.md

 #### Toggle Menu Elements

-Listed are the main features of the main menu of the quiz.
+Listed are the main features of the main menu of the website.
 The user simply clicks to show or hide the buttons to display info or return back to the main menu.

 #### - How to Play